February 20, 2015

-Most people have no idea what motivates teams or creates high-performing teams.
+Most people have no idea how to motivate agile teams or create high performing teams.
 And even if you tell them, they don’t seem to remember or care.

 I’ve had more than a few conversations over the last few years that led me to this conclusion, and I have heard some pretty outlandish and offensive things.

 In all cases, there was a lack of trust and a desire to push or motivate the team in some way.
-These people viewed the team as unmotivated and they believed that they needed to do something to motivate the team.
-It is a classic case of carrot and stick - either we offer a reward or we threaten a punishment to get people motivated.
+The people outside the team viewed the team as unmotivated and they believed that they needed to do something to motivate the team.
+They wanted to either offer a reward or threaten a punishment.
 These efforts work to create high-performing teams, right?

 This is actually really exciting news.
 We can avoid throwing money, corner offices or inflated but meaningless titles at someone.
 Instead, we can just hope they are internally motivated.

 But wait, how do we do that?
-It turns out, we need to set the stage by creating the conditions for high performance.
+It turns out, we need to set the stage by creating the conditions for high performing teams.

 In an Agile environment, whose job is it to create the context and environment?
 Is it the managers or leaders?
 Scrum Master?
 Product Owner?
 Or the team themselves?

 It turns out it is everyone’s job.
 Creating an environment for people to do their best work works best when everyone helps.

 Agile leaders and managers play a big part in setting the context for success.
 Some of the ways that they create context that motivates agile teams include: